-I didn’t get much better with money in my 20s either, because I never got to see anyone save money or really make money.
+I didn’t get much better with money in my 20s either because I never saw anyone save or make money.

 As mentioned before, children without fathers in the home are more likely to grow up in poverty and be poor as adults.
 Even if I had never seen this stat, my experience and observations tell me how accurate this is.

 While I never let myself be completely broke or reliant on the system, it wasn’t until I was well into my 30s that I developed a healthy relationship with money.

 Even now, I still don’t quite respect the ideas of saving and investing, but I’m improving as I get around positive role models and try to improve my life.

 [Read my article where I break down what I learned from this experience—>How to stop being poor]

 I once dated a girl and she made an interesting observation.